xdevman/BitcoinDisplay-ESP32/README.md

 - SIM card and internet access

 ## Installation and Setup

-1. Download and install the **Arduino IDE** programming environment.
-2. Connect the ESP32 board to your computer using a USB cable.
-3. In the Arduino IDE, select the ESP32 board from the **Tools > Board** menu.
+1.Install Thonny IDE: Download and install the Thonny IDE from the official website (thonny.org).
+Thonny is a beginner-friendly Python IDE that provides a user-friendly interface for programming the ESP32.
+2.Install the ESP32 MicroPython Firmware: Download the MicroPython firmware for ESP32 from the official website (micropython.org/download/esp32).
+Follow the instructions provided to flash the firmware onto your ESP32 board.
+3.Open Thonny IDE: Launch Thonny IDE on your computer to begin programming the ESP32.
-4. Search and install the `Adafruit_SSD1306` library from the "Tools > Libraries" menu.
+4. Download the `main.py` file from the GitHub repository.
-5. Download the `main.py` file from the GitHub repository.
+5. Open the `main.py` file in the thonny IDE.
-6. Open the `main.py` file in the Arduino IDE and upload it to the ESP32 board.
+6. Set your **SSID** and **PASSWORD** in the source code.
+7. upload it to the ESP32 board.

 ## Usage